- All undergraduate students must apply via OneApp. Applications open September 15, 2022.

 - George Freeman Memorial Scholarship

-- Eric O. Hoiberg Scholarship in Agriculture and Society
+- Eric O. Hoiberg Scholarship in Agricultural and Rural Policy Studies

 - Sadie Gardine Lasley Memorial Scholarship